helidon-io/helidon-labs/SECURITY.md

 ## Security updates, alerts and bulletins

-Security updates will be released on a regular cadence.
-Many of our projects will typically release security fixes in conjunction with the Oracle Critical Patch Update program.
-Additional information, including past advisories, is available on our [security alerts][4] page.
+Security updates will be released regularly as part of planned project releases.
+If needed this project will release security fixes in conjunction with the Oracle Critical Patch Update program.
+Additional information, including past advisories, is available on the Oracle [security alerts][4] page.

 ## Security-related information